Algorithmic Trading Signals Tutorial

 The Algorithmic Approach

-Basic assumptions of Algorithmic Trading
+Basic Assumptions of Algorithmic Trading

-(ii) Financial Markets are not perfectly efficient in the short-term
+(ii) Financial markets are not perfectly efficient in the short term

-(iii) Financial Markets have a finite depth
+(iii) Financial markets have finite depth

 Components of an Algorithmic Signaling Machine

-An algorithmic system incorporates two basic components:
+An algorithmic system comprises two primary components:

-1. The Forecasting Module
+• The Forecasting Module

-1. The Action Module
+• The Action Module

-Tools for Creating and Evaluating Algorithmic Trading Signals
+Tools for Creating and Evaluating Algorithmic Trading Signals:

 • Pattern Recognition (machine learning)